Please refer to the Ithaca College undergraduate and graduate catalogs for complete details of College policies.

 Drops and Withdrawals

 Students who need to drop a course should do so online using HomerConnect, the student information system, during the add/drop period.
 Students wishing to withdraw must obtain a withdrawal form from the registrar's office and submit it to the Office of Extended Studies for approval.
-Check the deadlines in the summer sessions academic calendar, and read the refund policy contained elsewhere on this website.
+Add/drop and withdrawal deadlines can be found on the summer sessions academic calendar.

 Note: Cessation of class attendance or notification of the instructor is not considered an official drop or withdrawal.
-Unless students officially drop or withdraw from a course, they are still registered for the course, will receive a grade of F even though they did not attend classes, and are not entitled to a refund.
+Unless students officially drop or withdraw from a course, they are still registered for the course, will receive a grade of F even though they did not attend class.
+It is the student's responsibility to add, drop, or withdraw from a course.

 If a student drops or withdraws from a course offered during a five-week session, the following schedule applies: